AdamStuckert/Footloose_genome/SingleSMRTcellWorkbook.md

 -fo S_parvus_wtdbg_axolotlparameters.ctg.fa
 ```

-*This is currently running*
+**This is currently running**

 In addition to changing the parameters, I also delved into the raw data to figure out what was going on.
 I wrote a python script to examine total number of reads and calculate and plot N50.
 Doing this, I found that the good subreads of our raw data have an N50 of  13,626.

-*insert figure here*
+**insert figure here**

 This is quite a bit lower than we expected given library prep aimed for 20-25 kb inserts.
 However, not horrible.
 I would expect to get an assembly that is better than roughly double the length of the raw reads!!!

 Where to go from here?
 There are a few things that I need to examine, in no particular order.

-1. Sequencing depth (align reads to ref with bwa-mem then use samtools depth *bwa-mem currently running*)
+1. Sequencing depth (align reads to ref with bwa-mem then use samtools depth **bwa-mem currently running**)
 2. Is it a proliferation of recent repeats????
 If this is the case, then it would be hard/impossible to assemble these repeat regions that have not had time to diverge.
-(Repeat Masker and/or Repeat Modeler)
+(Repeat Masker and/or Repeat Modeler **RepeatModeler currently running**)
 3. Contamination?
 Could bacterial contamination and/or human contamination be driving this?
 Seems unlikely, but definitely need to do this sanity check.